Karunesh-18/MUSICBOT/README.md

     # Add your custom options here
 }

 # Discord Music Bot 🎵

-A modern Discord music bot for playing music from YouTube and Spotify, with advanced queue management, interactive controls, and easy setup.
+A modern Discord bot for playing music from YouTube and Spotify, with advanced queue management, interactive controls, and easy setup.

-## Features
+## 🚀 Features
-- Play music from YouTube and Spotify
+- Play music from YouTube and Spotify (tracks & playlists)
-- Add songs and playlists to a queue
+- Add, remove, shuffle, and loop songs in a queue
 - Pause, resume, skip, stop, and clear queue
-- Shuffle and loop modes
 - Volume control
 - Rich embeds with song info and album art
 - Interactive Discord UI buttons
 - Slash commands and prefix commands
 - Spotify → YouTube fallback for playback

-## Setup
+## 🛠️ Setup

 ### Prerequisites
 - Python 3.8+